ghostops/ICloud-Shared-Album/README.md

 ## Usage

-Apple are using CORS protection for the library API endpoints.
-Recommended use is server-side to avoid CORS-errors in your client.
+Apple uses CORS protection for the iCloud library API endpoints.
+Recommended use is server-side to avoid any CORS related errors.

 ```js
 import { getImages } from 'icloud-shared-album';